NedHermann/trading_projects/src/earnings_announcement_forecast/README.md

 - Created an empty list called tbl to store each table page with a for loop.
 - Binded the list to a data.frame.
 - Noticed in the earlier picture that the way $PDD announces their earnings are in a specific format that can be retrieved via the title alone.
-  - Every earnings announcement also contained this phrase in the title: *Financial Results on earnings_date*.
+  - Every earnings announcement also contained this phrase in the title: *Financial Results on {date}*.
-- Filtered the table for titles that contained this phrase and extracted the earnings announcement date to a separate column.
+- Filtered the table for titles that contained this phrase and extracted the earnings announcement to a separate column.

 ```
 tbl <- list()